-This goes back to the calories in versus calories out phenomenon.
-While a calorie deficit is needed for weight loss, too few calories can be one of the causes of a slow metabolism.
+Why is my metabolism slow, you ask?
+It may be as simple as too few calories.
+This goes back to the calories in versus calories out phenomenon, and too few calories can be one of the causes of a slow metabolism.
 News flash: this is why extreme calorie deprivation diets don’t work!

 Another factor to consider?
 Reducing our calorie intake too much can also backfire over time, says Strum.
-Eventually, we will be driven to refeed our body, which usually results in overeating and making food choices for less nutritious, highly palatable foods.
+Eventually, we will be driven to refeed our body, which usually results in overeating and making food choices for less nutritious, highly palatable foods that slow metabolism further.

 #3 Skipping Breakfast

 While we’re on the topic of inadequate calories, is skipping breakfast one of the causes of a slow metabolism?
 Breakfast used to be deemed the most important meal of the day, but the rise in intermittent fasting has many rethinking their morning feast.
 So, when it comes to metabolism and eating breakfast, the question is simple: to eat, or not to eat?